A Brief History ….

-Our “Studio” line of Giclée prints are produced exclusively using high tech pigment based archival inks, on Giclée certified printers using carefully selected archival media from premium manufacturers.
-Our state of the art equipment coupled with our extensive experience allow us to produce these one-at-a-time creations at a reasonable cost, while maintaining our high standards of quality.
+Our “Studio” line of giclée printing is produced exclusively using high tech pigment based archival inks, on giclée certified printers using carefully selected archival media from premium manufacturers.
+State of the art equipment coupled with our extensive experience allow us to produce these one-at-a-time creations at affordable prices, while maintaining our high standards of quality.

 Prices listed are for single copies.
 Duplicate prints are available with the following discounts: 2-10 additional, less 25%; 11-24 additional, less 30%; 25-49 additional, less 35% and 50 or more prints, less 40%.

-Premium Archival Matte is a heavy weight 230gsm bright white paper that’s ideal for images not requiring a gloss finish.
+Premium Archival Matte is a heavy weight 230gsm bright white paper that’s ideal for matte prints.
 It yields highly saturated images, while maintaining excellent highlight and shadow detail.
 The flat matte surface produces brilliant prints with no glare or reflection in direct lighting situations.
 Excellent archival life and rich blacks make this paper an great economical choice for fine art and B&W photography.

 Sunset Cotton Etching Rag is a 285gsm paper with a smooth surface.
 It is a bright white paper made of 25% Cotton liners and 75% Alpha Cellulose.
-This economical hybrid paper meets the Fine Art Trade Guild Standards for Limited Edition Prints.
+This economical hybrid paper meets the Fine Art Trade Guild Standards for Limited Edition Gicleé printing.

 Hahnemuhle German Etching Rag is a 310gsm acid free mould-made water color paper with a smooth, lightly textured surface.
 It’s ideal for images that are highly detailed and require photographic quality.
 Also, as the name suggests, it has a surface similar to an etching paper, which provides for excellent reproduction of traditional prints.

 Artist Matte Canvas is a poly/cotton blend with a bright-white textured finish that can be used in a variety of fine art, photographic and commercial graphics applications including gallery and museum wraps, fine art photography reproductions.
-Although it is water resistant, we strongly recommend finishing this canvas with our acrylic coating to seal and protect your Giclée.
+We recommend finishing this canvas with acrylic coating to seal and protect the Giclée.